Conchita Carpio-Morales: Personal life

-Two days after Bert's death, Carpio Morales announced the indictment on criminal charges of then-Vice President Binay and his mayor-son.
+Two days after Bert's death, Carpio-Morales announced the indictment on criminal charges of then-Vice President Binay and his son, then-Makati Mayor Jejomar Binay Jr..
 The Ombudsman's dismissals, suspensions, and other work-related activities continued afterwards, as Carpio Morales continued on with her duties.
 As she described this time, “Work would take me away from the feeling of sadness.
 I had to occupy myself, for if not…”.

 She has two grandchildren from Bert whom she dotes on.
 As she describes it, "They break the stress attendant to my work."
 Upon winning the Ramon Magsaysay Award in 2016, Carpio Morales read a letter to her grandchildren Ennio and Cece, where she said that "I draw inspiration and energy from you.
 I continue working because I want to secure a just and honest society for you and for every Filipino child," ending it with "...as you go to bed tonight, know that your grandmother is optimistic that your tomorrow will be a better day."

-Carpio Morales has no personal social media accounts, but her staff lets her know when she goes viral.
+Carpio-Morales has no personal social media accounts, but her staff lets her know when she goes viral.
 She says that she appreciates reading positive comments from netizens on social media, and is happy whenever the Supreme Court and the appellate courts concur with her actions as Ombudsman, as these stand as a testament to her hard work.